enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-adapter.md

 * [Client](#client)
 * [Code](#code)

-## Feature
+## Features

 - kind of structural pattern
-- allows object with different interfaces to collaborate
+- Allows object with different interfaces to collaborate

 ## What problem to Solve